RougePilot/RougePilot/README.md

-# Hello there, I am Alessandro Accardi.
+# Hello, I am Alessandro Accardi.

-Currently a senior in high school, I enjoy learning physics and programming.
+Currently entering University, I enjoy learning physics and programming.
 On this page, I will be uploading programs and projects that I create that I like or are somewhat useful.

 ## Current Research Projetcs:

+## Past Research Projects:
 - Determination of higher twist effects in nucleon structure function moments and their $Q^2$ evolution

 ## Languages I work with: